 Pampas grass is a popular landscape plant that is commonly seen in the home garden.
-Many homeowners use it to mark property lines, hide ugly fences or even as a windbreak.
-Pampas grass can grow quite large, over 6-feet with a 3-foot spread.
+Many homeowners use it to mark property lines, hide ugly fences, or even as a windbreak.
+Pampas grass can grow quite large, over 6 foot (2 m.) with a 3 foot (1 m.) spread.
 Due to its size and numerous seeds, some people find pampas grass control a concern plus it is considered invasive in some areas.
 Thus, learning what kills pampas grass is important.
 Continue reading to learn how to remove pampas grass.

 About Pampas Grass Plants

 Pampas grass plants, native to Chile, Argentina, and Brazil, are perennial grasses that grow immensely large with saw-toothed leaves and large pink or white, showy plumes.
 Although many home gardeners plant pampas grass for its elegant appearance and hardy nature, it can become a problem in some areas.
 The grass is not picky about soil or sunlight but does best in some sun and loamy soil.

 Pampas grass seeds freely and can eventually crowd out native plants.
 It can also create a fire hazard in some areas and interfere with grazing land.
-This is especially true in California, Africa and New Zealand where pampas grass is clearly recognized as an invasive plant.
-Each plant can contain up to 100,000 seeds per flower head that are quickly dispersed in the wind.
+This is especially true in California, Africa, and New Zealand where pampas grass is clearly recognized as an invasive plant.
+Each plant can contain up to 100,000 seeds per flower head, which are quickly dispersed in the wind.

 Cutting the grass down in the early spring encourages new growth the following season and can sometimes alleviate issues with seeds.
 Caution must be taken when working with pampas grass, however, as the leaves are exceedingly sharp and can cause razor-like cuts.